Pablin72/mslearn-ai-document-intelligence/Instructions/Exercises/01-use-prebuilt-models.md

 # Use prebuilt Document Intelligence models

-In this exercise, you'll set up an Azure AI Document Intelligence resource in your Azure subscription.
-You'll use both the Azure AI Document Intelligence Studio and C# or Python to submit forms to that resource for analysis.

-## Create an Azure AI Document Intelligence resource

-Before you can call the Azure AI Document Intelligence service, you must create a resource to host that service in Azure:
+In this exercise, you'll set up an Azure AI Document Intelligence  ou must create a resource to host that service in Azure:

 1. In a browser tab, open the Azure portal at [https://portal.azure.com](https://portal.azure.com?azure-portal=true), signing in with the Microsoft account associated with your Azure subscription.
 1. On the Azure portal home page, navigate to the top search box and type **Document Intelligence** and then press **Enter**.